monitea/monitea.github.io/_posts/2017-02-25-better-standup.md

 ---

 I recently started scrum mastering for a newly built team.
-Several initial stand ups were held according to "what I did - what I plan to do - what blocks me".
+Several initial standups were held according to "what I did - what I plan to do - what blocks me".
 And you know what?
 Those standups sucked.